elavoie/non-iid-topology-simulator/doc/experiment.md

 implementations may still generate more files, events, or object properties that are not documented here but could be left overs from previous one-off investigations.

-## Directory Conventions
+## Conventions

 ### Single Experiment

-An experiment is a meaningful unit of result(s) and typically corresponds to one or multiple curves intended to be used in one or multiple plots in papers.
+An experiment is a meaningful unit of result(s) and will typically be used to generate one or multiple curves for plots in papers.
+We create one directory per experiment, with a name specific to what the results are, and the following
-We create one directory per experiment, with a name specific to what the results are, and the following sub-items:
+sub-items:

 ````
 EXPERIMENT/